hannahmd98/f1project/README.md

 # f1project
- Basic python project cleaning Formula 1 files
+ Basic python project cleaning Formula 1 files for ingestion into a Tableau dashboard.